RaptaG/RaptaG/README.md

 - Minecraft Player ⛏️
 - Translator 🌍

+My pronouns are **he/him** (I don't mind _they/them_).

+## Interests

+- **Minecraft:**

+In GitHub, I make issues and pull requests on projects related to my favourite video game, Minecraft!
+I like installing mods which make my gameplay smoother and that's why I'm also a contributor in [Fabulously Optimized](https://github.com/Fabulously-Optimized/fabulously-optimized).
+When I find time, I sometimes translate Minecraft mods and resource packs in my native language.

+- **Linux**

+The operating system I prefer and use is Linux.
+I tend using Arch-based distros such as Manjaro, Garuda and EndeavourOS.
+I enjoy making shell scripts to automate some manual processes.
+When possible, I make them work in MacOS too!

+## Current Status

-My pronouns are **he/him** (I don't mind _they/them_).I sometimes translate Minecraft mods and resource packs in my native language.
-Nowdays I have school exams, so I'm probabaly unavailable
+Nowdays I have school exams, so I'm probabaly unavailable :(